fortiql/data-forge/docs/articles/bronze-is-the-battlefield.md

 ## A Battle‑Scar Lesson

-Daily batch once double‑inserted 300M rows because offsets lived in a fragile side table.
-It took days to unwind.
-Offsets belong in checkpoints, not spreadsheets.
+Imagine you’re running a Kafka → Spark batch ingestion job.
+Offsets aren’t in checkpoints; they’re tracked in a fragile side table — or worse, not tracked at all.

+Your Airflow DAG is set with 0 retries to “avoid duplicates.”
+Someone clicks Clear Task in the UI.
+Spark reruns, rereads the same offsets, and inserts hundreds of millions of rows again.
+Days are lost untangling the mess.

+That’s why offsets belong in checkpoints, not spreadsheets.
+With AvailableNow, reruns and retries are safe — Spark resumes exactly where it left off, and Bronze stays clean.

 ---